 Educational Requirements for Dietitians

 The minimum requirement for a career in dietetics is a bachelor's degree; however, some dietitians hold graduate degrees.
-There were 279 bachelor's and 18 master's degree programs approved by the Dietetic Association's (ADA) Commission on Accreditation for Dietetics Education (CADE) in 2009 (www.eatright.org).
+The degree should be from a program approved by the Accreditation Council for Nutrition and Dietetics (ACEND), which is governed by the Academy for Nutrition and Dietetics (www.eatright.org).

 Dietitians wanting to advance may pursue a graduate degree, which might qualify them for research, public health or advanced clinical positions.
 Such programs may also be a viable option for a person who already holds a bachelor's degree in an unrelated field, but wishes to become a dietitian.
 Master of Science in Nutrition programs, for example, focus on research and clinical methods in nutrition and dietetics.
 Courses may include developmental nutrition, exercise physiology, metabolism, nutritional biochemistry and research methods.
 Students may also be required to complete a master's thesis.